aijaz/blog/content/posts/2010/2010-04-01-communicating-during-a-crisis.markdown

----
 comments: false
 date: '2010-04-01 23:02:41'
 slug: communicating-during-a-crisis
 title: Communicating During A Crisis
-Category:
-- Computers
+Category: Computers
-tags:
-- Communication
-- Crisis
-- Delegation
-- DNS
-- Honesty
-- iPhone
-- Leadership
-- Management
-- Pogue
----
+Tags: Communication, Crisis, Delegation, DNS, Honesty, iPhone, Leadership, Management, Pogue

 A few day ago the data center where I used to host my name servers lost its connection to the Internet for a very long time (almost 36 hours).
 Whatever